sjono/blossom/README.md

 The code posted here is to connect to social media and set up webhooks that will talk with the 3G connected sculpture.

-Learn more on <a href="https://www.instagram.com/blossominteractive/">instagram @BlossomInteractive</a> or on <a href="https://twitter.com/blossominteract">twitter @BlossomInteract</a>
+Learn more on <a href="https://www.instagram.com/blossominteractive/">instagram </a>, on <a href="https://twitter.com/blossominteract">twitter</a> or at www.blossominteractive.com
-www.blossominteractive.com